hkzlab/ISA_EMS_2Mb/README.md

-# ISA 4Mb EMS / ROM Adapter
+# ISA 2Mb EMS Expansion

 ## Introduction

-This is a reimplementation of the **lo-tech.co.uk** [2Mb ISA EMS board](https://www.lo-tech.co.uk/wiki/Lo-tech_2MB_EMS_Board) with small changes:
+This is a reimplementation of the **lo-tech.co.uk** [2Mb ISA EMS board](https://www.lo-tech.co.uk/wiki/Lo-tech_2MB_EMS_Board) with the following changes:

-- All components are thru-hole instead of SMD
+- All thru-hole instead of SMD, while retaining a rather compact format
-- Maximum installable memory expanded to 4Mb
 - Activity led to indicate when the memory is accessed
-- Optional ROM expansion (had some free space on the PCB...)

 ![Rev. 1.0 PCB](pics/ISA_EMS.png)